-Data are present in diverse formats, for example in categorical, numerical, or continuous values.
+Data is present in diverse formats, for example in categorical, numerical or continuous values.
 Categorical or nominal values are unsorted, whereas numerical or continuous values are assumed to be sorted or represent ordinal data.
-It is well-known that data mining (DM) algorithms depend very much on the domain and type of data.
-In this way, the techniques belonging to the field of statistical learning work with numerical data (i.e., support vector machines and instance-based learning) whereas symbolic learning methods require inherent finite values and also prefer to perform a branch of values that are not ordered (such as in the case of decision trees or rule induction learning).
+It is well-known that Data Mining (DM) algorithms depend very much on the domain and type of data.
+In this way, the techniques belonging to the field of statistical learning prefer numerical data (i.e., support vector machines and instance-based learning) whereas symbolic learning methods require inherent finite values and also prefer to perform a branch of values that are not ordered (such as in the case of decision trees or rule induction learning).
 These techniques are either expected to work on discretized data or to be integrated with internal mechanisms to perform discretization.

-The process of discretization has aroused general interest in recent years and has become one of the most effective data preprocessing techniques in DM.
-Roughly speaking, discretization translates quantitative data into qualitative data, procuring a nonoverlapping division of a continuous domain.
+The process of discretization has aroused general interest in recent years (51; 23) and has become one of the most effective data pre-processing techniques in DM (71).
+Roughly speaking, discretization translates quantitative data into qualitative data, procuring a non-overlapping division of a continuous domain.
 It also ensures an association between each numerical value and a certain interval.
-Actually, discretization is considered a data reduction mechanism because it diminishes data from a large domain of numeric values to a subset of categorical values.
+Actually, discretization is considered a data reduction mechanism since it diminishes data from a large domain of numeric values to a subset of categorical values.